 An indictment is a formal, written charge voted “true” by the grand jury that “investigated” by hearing evidence offered in prosecutions.
 An indictment states that one or more defendants have committed an offense.
 Federal indictments usually charge several offenses, each presented in a separate “count.”
 Most federal indictments start with a charge of conspiracy.
 From there, counts charging other general offenses such as money laundering may be added, and more specific crimes or regulatory violations are included in the following counts.

 State grand jury indictments usually charge one defendant with a single offense – but that is not always true.
 When supported by a successful, immediate investigation, we recommend presenting innocent clients to the state grand jury.

 Federal Agency Investigations

 Although the Federal Bureau of Investigation (FBI) has general jurisdiction over federal crimes, the alphabet soup of federal agencies and cooperative federal-state projects is too numerous to list.
 Most federal agencies, such as the Internal Revenue Service and the Federal Aviation Agency, have an internal “police force” of Special Agents or Inspectors General (This includes the ATF, BLM, DOD, FAA, FDIC, GAO, DHS, ICE, SEC, IRS, OCEDEF, INS and so on).
-We’ve had cases with them all.
+We’ve tried cases involving all of these organizations.

 Often the best defense succeeds in avoiding charges ever being filed.
-When we get hired early, that is usually our first objective.
+If we are hired early in the process, that is usually our first objective.
 Often we can prove the client is innocent and avoid the expense and ordeal of ever going to court.
 Sometimes we can persuade the authorities to accept a civil penalty instead of moving forward with criminal charges.